omarcoaur3lio/formacao-js-ts/README_en.md

 The goal is to keep up with the continuous evolution of the JavaScript stack.

 ## 🌳 Branches

+The projects contained in this repository are divided into branches:

 - [`main`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/main) → Base structure and starting point for new trails.
 - [`ignite-trilha-2022`](https://github.com/omarcoaur3lio/formacao-js-ts/tree/ignite-trilha-2022) → Projects from Rocketseat's **Ignite 2022** trail.